Is it okay for Christians to Swear or Cuss?

 Luke 12:10 is a tough verse in the context we are talking…we can’t unpack it fully here…BUT even with this verse in the overall context of the New Testament there is still hope if a person turns from these actions and oppositions toward Christ and leaves it all behind – because His grace is still sufficient when sin is genuinely turned from – so all is not lost.
 In Christ there is always a hope.

-Is swearing acceptable in our modern world?
+Is swearing or cussing acceptable in our modern world?

 Swearing and blaspheming have become more acceptable for some, at least, because a ‘fallen world’ often accepts it without question, and perhaps because more and more swear words and words with derogatory or rude meanings have been added to modern language – it might make them acceptable, but it doesn’t make them helpful or ‘good’, or mean we have to choose to put up with them.
 Sadly, one of the reasons for blasphemy and swearing is its use in aggressive situations.
 Is there ever any real need to use such language to make a point?
 Is there any justifyable reason that makes swearing totally acceptable?
 If swearing wasn’t used, would it actually then help to prevent a situation before it gets out of hand?
 In the end, swearing has become ingrained into a lot of modern language, which, by default makes it more ‘acceptable’, and if you couple that with the notion of freewill (the fact that everyone is completely free to use whatever language they want), it is no surprise it has continued to develop – but that doesn’t make it right, of course!
 Notably, even non-Christians will sometimes mention the third commandment, ‘Thou shalt not take the name of the Lord thy God in vain…’ (Exodus 20:7, KJV) by way of correcting people if they ‘slip up’ and use God’s name in vain.